-In other words, at its own whim the US Treasury - including its largest department the IRS - can decide whether to monitor your crypto transactions and even block them based on their assumptions about your behavior.
+In other words, at its own whim, the US Treasury - including its largest department the IRS - can decide whether to monitor your crypto transactions and even block them based on their assumptions about your behavior.

-Coincenter, a non-profit focused on crypto policy issues, say the inclusion in the bill would hand the US Treasury a blank check to ban crypto at exchanges and that the policy severely damages the privacy and constitutional rights of crypto users.
+Coincenter, a non-profit focused on crypto policy issues, says the inclusion in the bill would hand the US Treasury a blank check to ban crypto at exchanges and that the policy severely damages the privacy and constitutional rights of crypto users.
 They state the language used in the current proposed bill removes all formal controls, time limits and public notice requirements that currently exist.

 This means the US Treasury wouldn’t even need to notify you if they were surveilling your transactions, your transactions can be blocked without notice and a ban can be indefinite.

-On a larger scale, it also means the US Treasury would have the powers to halt crypto exchanges from operating in the US without notice.
+On a larger scale, it also means the US Treasury would have the power to halt crypto exchanges from operating in the US without notice.
 Though the language focuses around money laundering concerns - the catch-all language makes this concern arbitrary.
 The US Treasury has the power to decide what is of concern and the actions taken - setting a dangerous precedent.